Lorenayannnnn/CSCI-499-HW/hw1/REPORT.md

 ## Other possible concerns/improvements
-- Try with other hyperparameters, such as having 2 stacked LSTM layers instead of 1
+- Try with other hyperparameters, such as having 2 or more stacked LSTM layers instead of 1 to represent more complex relations
-- Try larger dimension for LSTM hidden layer
+- Try different dimensions for LSTM hidden layer